Disease Guide ·Cataracts ·2026

 Hereditary Condition Exclusions

 Some policies exclude hereditary or congenital conditions.
-Since many cataracts in dogs are hereditary, this exclusion could deny your claim even if cataracts develop after enrollment.
-Check whether your policy covers hereditary conditions — this varies significantly between insurers.
+Since many cataracts are hereditary, this exclusion could deny claims even if cataracts develop after enrollment.
+Verify hereditary condition coverage - it varies significantly between insurers.

 🇺🇸 US Pet Insurance Guide